ssrg-vt/hermitux/tools/arm-binary-rewriter/Readme.md

    end of the syscall handler will then return to the function that originally called the function calling SVC, which is the expected behavior.

+2) If the syscall in question is `exit` or `exit_group`: we can safely rewrite with a B.

-2) In most situations, x30 will actually be saved on the stack within the function calling SVC, and restored before that functions return.
+3) In most situations, x30 will actually be saved on the stack within the function calling SVC, and restored before that functions return.
 The main reasons for this is that the function is calling BL so it needs to save x30.
    In these cases, it is safe for us to replace the SVC with a BL given that